safiulalam99/Link-station/README.md

     ├── test.index.js           // Unit tests for index.js
     └── package.js
 ```
-## Terraform
+## Google Cloud functions & AWS Lambda

+### How to deploy using Terraform
 Terraform allows developers to define the desired state of the infrastructure.
 To demonstrate how easy it is to deploy code using **Terraform**, I have deployed the code simultaneously to **AWS Lambda** and **Google Cloud Functions** with just a few configurations.

-#### How to deploy
-##### Prerequisites
+Prerequisites

-Download **Terraform** to local machine from [here](https://developer.hashicorp.com/terraform/downloads).
+- Download **Terraform** to local machine from [here](https://developer.hashicorp.com/terraform/downloads).
 Connect cloud providers CLI in local terminal.

-`main.tf` contain all the provider methods for the application infrastructure to be deployed to the cloud.
+`main.tf` contains the provider methods for the application infrastructure to be deployed to the cloud.
 Terraform documentation for different cloud providers can be found [here](https://developer.hashicorp.com/terraform/tutorials).

-Commands to deploy code in terraform:
+Commands to deploy code using terraform:

 ``` sh
 # Initialize the main.tf file